geosolutions-it/MapStore2/docs/user-guide/banner-section.md

 # Banner Section
 **********************

-The Banner Section is a [Title Section](title-section.md) without the text content to create a banner in the story through the background content.
+The Banner Section is similar to the [Title Section](title-section.md) and it is useful to easily create a story banner without the title text content.

 <img src="../img/banner-section/banner-section.jpg" class="ms-docimage"/>

-By the background editing toolbar the user can:
+From the background editing toolbar the user can do the following actions:

 * Add a media content as a background opening the [Media Editor](media-editor-window.md) through the **Change media source** button <img src="../img/button/change-media.jpg" class="ms-docbutton"/> and choose between images, videos or maps.